xoriors/course-rust/docs/teachers.md

 ## Course setup

-1. Join [Slack channel](https://xorio.slack.com/archives/C0869LC717B).
-Create an account on Slack if needed.
-You can do it with your Google account
+1. Make sure you're on the chat or other communication channels with the rest of the team
 2. At the beginning of each course, make sure the material is ready in [/docs](.) and [/assignments](../assignments)
 3. [/assignments](../assignments) structure (usually this exists already.
 Make sure it's valid and change as needed):
    A folder for each chapters group, like `Chapter_1-3` with the following structure: